alexandraHospital/IA_minecraft/material_classifier/README.md

 # Material Classifier

-This module is a trainer for a classifier for Minecraft material used in construction.
+This module contains a trainer for a classifier for Minecraft material used in construction.
-In this directory you will find a trainer for the model.

 ## Dataset
 You need a dataset with a training and a validation directory.